IanMadlenya/quotes/README.md

 2014-10-02 TEST     2 00:00:01.000   1    10   6    10    A   68   2c    300
 2014-10-02 TEST     2 00:00:01.000   1    20   4    10    A   67   2c    400
 ```
+The NBBO computation is outlined:

+1. At each point in time where data are present for any exchange, look up for
+*all* exchanges the most recently available quotes.
+2. Record among all exchanges the best bid price and its exchange and the
+best ask price and its exchange.

-The first 9 rows illustrate normal NBBO computation and will produce 5 rows
+The first 9 rows of the fake data illustrate normal NBBO computation and will
-of output, one for each reported time period (the many available values at
+produce 5 rows of output, one for each reported time period (the many available
-time=00:00:03.00 will be coalesced by the program into a best value).
+values at time=00:00:03.00 will be coalesced by the program into a best value).

 The last 2 rows illustrate a special case of a time collision on the same
 exchange (with different quote values, something that should not technically